oshosanya/graphql-export/README.md

 graphql-export -u http://my-graph-ql-server-root -f insomnia
 ```

-After running the command, an `export.json` file is generated which you can then import into insomnia api client
+After running the command, an `export.json` file is generated which you can then import into insomnia or postman api client.

+For insomnia, you might need to first create a folder and then import the file into it.

 ## Passing custom headers